 We feel Crowder College offers a complete package to prospective student-athletes.
 We have a great baseball program and can help student-athletes prepare for a successful academic career at the same time.

-BASEBALL —The Roughriders finished the 2012 season with a record 44-17, including another appearance in the Region 16 championship game.
-They finished as runner-up after falling 8-6.
-The 2012 club won 41 games during the regular season.
+BASEBALL —The Roughriders finished the 2013 season with a record 47-13, including another appearance in the Region 16 championship game.
+They finished as runner-up after falling 9-6.
+The 2013 club got ranked #1 in the nation during the 2013 season and finished #13.

-Many players leaving Crowder after their tenure in the last 7 years have received scholarship offers from 4-year institutions, continuing the great tradition of placing players at the next level across the country.
-Some 63 former Roughriders have been drafted and enjoyed a major league career in the past twenty-five years, many still playing professional baseball.
-In the last 6 years, 21 Roughriders and/or former Roughriders have been drafted, while 12 players signed professional contracts with major league organizations.
+Many players leaving Crowder after their tenure in the last 8 years have received scholarship offers from 4-year institutions, continuing the great tradition of placing players at the next level across the country.
+Some 64 former Roughriders have been drafted and enjoyed a major league career in the past twenty-five years, many still playing professional baseball.
+In the last 7 years, 22 Roughriders and/or former Roughriders have been drafted, while 13 players signed professional contracts with major league organizations.
 In addition to professional baseball, Crowder has sent many more players to NCAA Division I baseball programs during the same time, as well as Division II and NAIA schools.
+(See Roughriders Moving on for more information)

 The Crowder College Baseball Team plays a full 20-game scrimmage schedule in the fall and a regular 56-game spring schedule in Division I of the National Junior College Athletic Association (NJCAA).
 Although Crowder College does not have a conference affiliation, we play a tough 28-game Region 16 schedule, as well as many other nationally-ranked teams.
 Since our campus is located in the southwest corner of Missouri, near the Arkansas, Oklahoma, and Kansas state lines, we play many colleges in the four-state area.
 Our team also makes a trip each spring to play top talent in Texas.